LoreStudio-Charles/Virtue/README.md

 Beneath the might of brothers bold,
 His heart feels small, his dreams unfold.

-Momma’s love, a gentle embrace,
+Momma's love, a gentle embrace,
-Papa’s smiles, a warm, safe space.
+Papa's smiles, a warm, safe space.
 Yet in their tales of strength and cheer,
 He feels the weight of shadows near.